nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Significance of using `filter` with the metrics `score`, `percentile`, `mean` and `median`:**
 In essence, this allows you to find job applicants whose performance rating is above a certain percentile, score or mean/median score for that tag.
-Ideally, this feature can then be used to find the best applicant easily and quickly without having to manually look through the list of applicant.
+Ideally, this feature can then be used to find the best applicants easily and quickly without having to manually look through the list of applicants.

 [Jump back to Table of Contents](#table-of-contents)

 ### Listing all applicants : `list`

-Shows a list of all applicant in JABPro
+Shows a list of all applicants in JABPro

 Format:
 `list [so/ATTRIBUTE]`